 Published on Linkedin 26th April 2016.

-The world is getting excited about autonomous cars, in addition to the application of autonomous driving technology to cars there are many opportunities in heavy duty vehicles.
-A major example of this is the humble bus, the back bone of our public transport infrastructure.
+The world is getting excited about autonomous cars, in addition to the application of autonomous driving technology to cars, there are many opportunities in heavy-duty vehicles.
+A major example of this is the humble bus, the backbone of our public transport infrastructure.
 The adoption of autonomous driving technology to public transit vehicles will drastically change the public transportation industry beyond recognition and it seems to be gathering some real pace.
-This week some some news reports that Tesla was working on something that was going to shake up Public Transport.
+This week some news reports that Tesla was working on something that was going to shake up Public Transport.
 That has left a few bus manufacturers scratching their heads and worried.

 3. It will be safer – the latest advances in driver aids for large vehicles in city traffic are using the same sensor systems as autonomous driving systems to provide information to the driver about the location of pedestrians and cyclists.
-The issue with many of these systems is that the additional information can be distracting to the driver with sensory overload.
-Fully autonomous vehicles can “have eyes in the back of their heads” with 360 degree sensors and see around corners.
-Increased hazard perception and faster reaction to hazards, with no lapses in concentration will result in far fewer accidents.
+The issue with many of these systems is that additional information can be distracting to the driver with sensory overload.
+Fully autonomous vehicles can “have eyes in the back of their heads” with 360-degree sensors and see around corners.
+Increased hazard perception and faster reaction to hazards, with no lapses in concentration, will result in far fewer accidents.

 5. It will be electric.
-Smaller vehicles means more manageable electric vehicle powertrain and practical battery packs.
+Smaller vehicles mean more manageable electric vehicle powertrain and practical battery packs.
 Electric vehicles are desirable in urban situations due to no emissions at the point of use and low operating noise.
 These vehicles will be clean and green!
-EV also suits start stop operation and application specific drivetrain like a low speed bus is relatively straight forwards.
+EV also suits start-stop operation and application-specific drivetrain like a low-speed bus is relatively straightforward.

 So some clear benefits there, what about the downsides?
 Like all automation, there is a human cost in terms of lost employment opportunity, there will be new opportunities in the design, development and ongoing maintenance of the vehicles, but this will not fully offset the reduction in employment that is possible.

-Surprisingly to me a lot of people seem to think this is all going to take more than their life time to become a reality, the technology is getting closer every day.
-Check out the truck platooning videos, the WePod and Easymile its here now and there are also others out there.
+Surprisingly to me a lot of people seem to think this is all going to take more than their lifetime to become a reality, the technology is getting closer every day.
+Check out the truck platooning videos, the WePod, and Easymile it is here now and there are also others out there.
 It is close to being a practical reality and will gain momentum rapidly, especially as the costs of the technology to enable it all is falling.